AaronPearson1/Tech_Talks/README.md

 ## Description

-This is a social media application which users can create accounts to share articles, links, comment on each others posts in more.
+This is a social media application which users can create accounts to share articles, links, comment on each others posts and more.

 ## Table of Contents